POLICY

 Mandatory Reporting

-Child Abuse or Neglect - Professionals are required to report not later than the 48th hour after the professional has cause to believe the child has been or may be abused or is the victim of the offense of indecency with a child and the professional has cause to believe the child has been abused.
+Child Abuse or Neglect - Professionals are required to report no later than the 48th hour after the professional has cause to believe the child has been or may be abused or is the victim of the offense of indecency with a child.

 Notifiable Condition - A physician, dentist, veterinarian, chiropractor, advanced practice nurse, physician assistant, or person permitted by law to attend a pregnant woman during gestation or at the delivery of an infant shall report, as required by these sections, each patient (person or animal) he or she shall examine and who has or is suspected of having any notifiable condition, and shall report any outbreak, exotic disease, or unusual group expression of illness of any kind whether or not the disease is known to be communicable or reportable.